rexcoleman/Data-Driven-Defense-Adapting-Data-Science-Methodologies-for-Cybersecurity-Excellence/README.md

 - **Developing predictive models** that analyze patterns from security logs to predict potential breach points.
 - **Creating simulation models** to test how new updates or features could impact system security under various scenarios.
 - **Analyzing post-incident data** to determine the root cause and prevent future occurrences.

+By adopting the Security-Oriented Agile Methodology, the CSP ensures that security is a continuous priority, seamlessly integrated into the development lifecycle and adapted dynamically as new threats emerge.
+This proactive approach not only enhances security but also aligns it with the agile development practices that drive the CSP's operations.

 #### 4.2.3 Threat Modeling